Gopooo/SSRC-Textures-Editor/README.md

 # SSCR Textures Editor

-A community modding tool for **Skylanders SuperChargers Racing** that makes texture modding easier.
+A community modding tool for **Skylanders Superchargers Racing** that makes texture modding easier.

 The tool provides a simple graphical interface for finding, previewing, exporting, and replacing textures stored inside the game's `.pkz` files.